Cold Sores (Herpes)

 Cold sores are common infections caused by the herpes simplex virus (HSV-1).
 It is characterized by an initial itching and tingling sensation, followed by blister appearances on the mouth and/or lips that will eventually pop and crust after a few days.
 These blisters may also form on the nose or cheeks.

 Cold sores are highly contagious.
-This is why proper handwashing and avoidance of touching the affected area is important to halt the spread of the virus causing it.
+This is why proper handwashing and avoiding touching the affected area is important to halt the virus's spread, causing it.

 The condition often doesn't require treatment as it clears up on its own 7-10 days after symptoms appear.
 However, many doctors prescribe antiviral creams to help stop symptoms from getting worse.

 You may want to visit your doctor if you are: